langchain-ai/langgraph/docs/docs/cloud/quick_start.md

 1. Create a new application with the following directory and files:

+=== "Python"

         <my-app>/
         |-- agent.py            # code for your LangGraph agent
         |-- requirements.txt    # Python packages required for your graph
         |-- langgraph.json      # configuration file for LangGraph
         |-- .env                # environment files with API keys

+=== "Javascript"

+        <my-app>/
+        |-- agent.ts            # code for your LangGraph agent
+        |-- package.json        # Javascript packages required for your graph
+        |-- langgraph.json      # configuration file for LangGraph
+        |-- .env                # environment files with API keys

-2. The `agent.py` file should contain Python code for defining your graph.
+2. The `agent.py`/`agent.ts` file should contain code for defining your graph.
 The following code is a simple example, the important thing is that at some point in your file you compile your graph and assign the compiled graph to a variable (in this case the `graph` variable).
-This example code uses `create_react_agent`, a prebuilt agent, read more about it [here](..//concepts/agentic_concepts.md#react-agent).
+This example code uses `create_react_agent`, a prebuilt agent.
+You can read more about it [here](../concepts/agentic_concepts.md#react-agent).

+=== "Python"

     ```python
     from langchain_anthropic import ChatAnthropic